 - Adhere to all Mercy Corps procurement, logistics and administrative regulations related to programming

-- Develop and manage a clear system for tracking and reporting against deliverables; Ensure timely submission of high quality donor reports on behalf of the consortium
+- Develop and manage a clear system for tracking and reporting against deliverables; and support in ensuring timely submission of high quality donor reports.

 Coordination & Representation

-- Represent consortium progress to donors as well as within the Cash Working Group;
+- Represent MEL and CARM progress to donors as well as within relevant working groups i.e Cash Working Group;

-- Share learning from the consortium with the greater humanitarian community within Nepal as well as regionally and globally as relevant
+- Share the learning from the project with the greater humanitarian community within Nepal as well as regionally and globally as relevant

 - Serve as an overall member of the Mercy Corps Nepal team, including participation with various team building and capacity strengthening initiatives